vangeliapeace/Leftlix-Website/README.md

 I built this using HTML, CSS and JavaScript to make it interactive and responsive.
 Enjoy!

-❗ There are some of the same designs & wording as Netflix has, I'm more focused on the code that I built. ❗ -- All assets credits to the rightful owner. --
+❗ There are some of the same designs & wording as Netflix has, I'm more focused on the code that I built. ❗ <br>
+<b> -- All assets credits to the rightful owner. -- </b>